Are you looking for a SurveyMonkey alternative? You might be curious to know how WPForms matches up against SurveyMonkey.

 - Local bank transfer

-While having so many payment methods can seem like a good thing, remember, for every different method you accept on your forms, you’ll need just as many separate accounts.
+Having so many payment methods can seem like a good thing.
+But for every method you accept on your forms, you’ll need just as many separate accounts.

-WPForms integrates with two of the most popular and widely used payment processors – PayPal and Stripe – making life easy for you and your customers.
-And to top it off, WPForms accepts recurring Stripe payments, which makes collecting donations, subscription, or membership payments a cinch.
+WPForms integrates with 4 of the most popular and widely used payment processors: PayPal, Authorize.Net, Square, and Stripe.
+And to top it off, WPForms accepts recurring Stripe payments, which makes collecting donations, subscriptions, or membership payments a cinch.

-In addition, thanks to the Zapier addon, WPForms integrates with over 500 different web apps from CRMs to invoicing software, calendaring systems to instant messengers.
+In addition, thanks to the Zapier addon, WPForms integrates with over 5,000 different web apps.
+From CRMs to invoicing software, calendaring systems to instant messengers.